Where Legends Never Die!

 Mace of Sohrab : The Warrior’s Weapon of the Shahnameh

-Caladbolg depicted in mythic art as a legendary weapon symbolizing immense power and heroic fate.
+Shamshir-e-Zomorrodnegar depicted in dramatic art as a legendary emerald sword symbolizing heroism, magic, and valor.

-Caladbolg : The Storm-Cleaving Blade of Irish Legend
+Shamshir-e-Zomorrodnegar : The Emerald Blade of Persian Epic

 Experiences